pyscal/pyscal/docs/source/example2basic.rst

 .. code:: python

     sys = pc.System()
-    sys.assign_atoms(atoms, box)
+    sys.atoms = atoms
+    sys.box = box

 Calculating neighbors
 ~~~~~~~~~~~~~~~~~~~~~

 We start by calculating the neighbors of each atom in the system.
 There
-are two ways to do this, either using a `cutoff <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#fixed-cutoff-method>`_ or using a
+are two ways to do this, using a ``cutoff`` method and using a
-`voronoi <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html#voronoi-tessellation>`_ polyhedra method.
-First the cutoff method is illustrated - which has two sub-options.
+``voronoi`` polyhedra method.
+We will try with both of them.
+First we
+try with cutoff system - which has three sub options.
+We will check each
+of them in detail.

 Cutoff method
 ^^^^^^^^^^^^^